Leonard Cheshire: Nagasaki and discharge from the RAF

-Cheshire and William Penney were official British observers of the nuclear bombing of Nagasaki.
-His vantage point was in the support B-29 Big Stink.
+Cheshire and William Penney were official observers in the British Military Mission to the United States, observing the nuclear bombing of Nagasaki.
+New York Times journalist William L. Laurence who flew in the same plane, mentions him in his article.
+The vantage point was in the support B-29 Big Stink.
 He did not witness the event as close up as anticipated due to aircraft commander James Hopkins' failure to link up with the other B-29s.
 Hopkins was meant to join with the others over Yakushima but he circled at 39000 ft instead of the agreed height of 30000 ft.
 He tried to justify this by the need to keep the VIP passengers out of danger but Cheshire thought that Hopkins was "overwrought".
 Cheshire later said of the experience "with such utter devastation before our eyes, how imperative to do something to see that it should never happen again."

 By now Cheshire was desperate to return to England, and sent in applications and asked for interviews to quicken the process.
 Instead, the Air Ministry posted him to the Gulf of Mexico to teach low-level marking to the United States Army Air Forces, but he refused to do it.
 Finally he got his way and returned, but first had to report on his experiences at Nagasaki to the Prime Minister.
 He had been asked to do the job by Winston Churchill, but had to report to new Prime Minister Clement Attlee, who was startled by Cheshire's insistence that the answer to peace was more research into the development of atomic energy as a means of propulsion into space.
 Cheshire told Attlee that the race would be won by the efficacy of the means of delivering atom bombs and the means of protecting stockpiles from destruction.
 He suggested to Attlee that thinking should move away from conventional aircraft and rockets on Earth and to launch into Space.
 Cheshire noted that Attlee did not seem impressed.

 Shortly after this conversation, Cheshire was summoned to his final Medical board and was told he had been diagnosed with psycho-neurosis and needed a year's complete rest.
 He was retired from the RAF with a disability pension on 22 January 1946, retaining his final rank of Group Captain.
 RAF doctors sent him to St Luke's Woodside hospital at Muswell Hill for rest and observation.